 The CEO of Me, Inc.

 The idea behind personal branding isn’t new.
 In fact, in my mind the definitive piece on this concept was written over 10 years ago by management expert Tom Peters for Fast Money magazine.
-In it, he fb29065b037671a8f678b154cf03fb9cdiscussed how we should apply some of the marketing tactics utilized by large corporations to promote ourselves.
+In it, he discussed how we should apply some of the marketing tactics utilized by large corporations to promote ourselves.
 Later, he would brilliant describe it as becoming the CEO of Me, Inc.

 Simply put, your personal brand is how you appear to the world.
 Different than self-promotion, personal branding represents a full-time commitment to defining yourself as a true thought-leader within your industry.